rlacombe/new-MoMu/README.md

 **`base-MoMu`**: original model trained on contrast-XL base dataset.
 - `base-contrast`: code for contrastive pre-training
-- `ase-downstream`: code for fine-tuning on downstream tasks
+- `base-downstream`: code for fine-tuning on downstream tasks

-**`mini-MoMu`** [WIP]: lightweight model family trained for experimental purposes.
+**`new-MoMu`** [WIP]: lightweight model family trained for experimental purposes.
-- `mini-contrast` [WIP]: code to perform contrastive pre-training with mini-MoMum on the smaller contrast-pretrain datasets
+- `new-contrast` [WIP]: code to perform contrastive pre-training with mini-MoMum on the smaller contrast-pretrain datasets
-- `mini-downstream` [WIP]: code to evaluate performance on a downstream task.
+- `new-downstream` [WIP]: code to evaluate performance on a downstream task.

 ## Tasks